Glaucoma Services from Your Kansas City Optometrists

 Our optometrist notes that it is sometimes possible to halt damage to the optic nerve.
 In cases of surgical referral, we are happy to resume the patient’s care after the procedure.

 Vision is a precious asset.
-Be sure to protect it with regular eye exams performed by an optometrist at one of our Kansas City and Smithville offices.
+Be sure to protect it with regular eye exams performed by an optometrist at one of our locations nearest you.
 Our full-service Epic Vision Eye Centers have advanced diagnostic tools to help determine your risk for this and other conditions.
 Be sure to call our main optometry office in Smithfield, MO at 888-749-7755 today to schedule an appointment at the most convenient of our 12 locations.